ChrisQlasty/Monte-Carlo-pinhole/README.md

 # Monte-Carlo-pinhole

-The multi thread simulator of the predefined LEDs arrangement - ball - pinhole setup, written in C#.
-A large number of photons are emitted from each of the light sources, some reflect from the ball, some of them can go through the pinhole and meet the image plane.
-Simulator was utilized to estimate some dimensions for the sensor design.
+The multi thread simulator of predefined LEDs arrangement - ball - pinhole setup, written in C#.
+A large number of photons is emitted from each of light sources, some reflect from a ball, some of which can find way to go through a pinhole and meet an image plane.
+Simulator was utilized to estimate some dimensions for the design of physical sensor.

 ## Readme overview